 U.S. Supreme Court Decisions: 2014-2015

 Dollar General Corp v.
-MS Band of Choctaw Indians
+Mississippi Band of Choctaw Indians

 Held: Affirmed by an equally divided Court in a per curiam opinion on June 23, 2016.

 En Banc Denial (5th Circuit) Opinion Below (5th Circuit)

 (Click here for more expansive information on the case)